-It's actually a kind of double cave-in, in that Boehner is actually pledging to vote for Obama's bill to strip tax cuts from the rich.
+The House Republican leader, Representative John A. Boehner of Ohio, said on Sunday that he was prepared to vote in favor of legislation that would let the Bush-era tax cuts expire for the wealthiest Americans if Democrats insisted on continuing the lower rates only for families earning less than $250,000 a year.It's actually a kind of double cave-in, in that Boehner is actually pledging to vote for Obama's bill to strip tax cuts from the rich.
 It's a definite deviation from the Party of No Strategy, but it doesn't end the debate.
 With several Democratic senators indicating that they don't want to raise taxes on anybody in the current economic environment, we could still face a problem preventing an amendment from passing that keeps the tax cuts for people making more than a quarter of a million dollars a year.
 We could also have a problem overcoming a filibuster of a bill that doesn't extend those tax cuts for the wealthy.
 Boehner seems to be hoping that his new strategy causes internecine fighting on the left.